jessegall/Laravel-Memoize/README.md

 }
 ```

-The result of the callback is memoized based on the arguments provided.
-This means that calls to the same method with
+The result of the callback is memoized based on the arguments provided to the method that calls `memoize`.
-the same arguments will return the cached result.
+In this example, the result of `expensiveCalculation` is cached based on the values of `$param1` and `$param2`.

 ## Memoization and Models